incubyte/incubyte.github.io/content/blog/working-at-incubyte.md

 3. Home Office Fund - A budget allocated for each employee to set up their home office comfortably.
 We help you to be your most productive self

+4. Remote - Incubyte being a fully remote organization, is open to pan-India hiring.

+{{< flourish-visualization >}}

-4. Learning pool budget - As long as the course is relevant for the company and you'll do a lightning talk on the subject, we’re happy to help pay for it
+5. Learning pool budget - As long as the course is relevant for the company and you'll do a lightning talk on the subject, we’re happy to help pay for it

-5. Lightning talk - We do monthly lightning talks where different speakers do 5-15 min presentations on a single topic, example, idea, project, or technique.
+6. Lightning talk - We do monthly lightning talks where different speakers do 5-15 min presentations on a single topic, example, idea, project, or technique.
 Meant to invoke interest, and to quickly introduce people to a topic

-6. Books and reading list – We have a growing list of recommended books to read that will keep you up to speed on the latest developments
+7. Books and reading list – We have a growing list of recommended books to read that will keep you up to speed on the latest developments

-7. Bookclub - We have a monthly book club meeting where one or two team members talk about the latest books they have read or books that have stayed with them over a period of time and there is an open discussion around the subject or subjects
+8. Bookclub - We have a monthly book club meeting where one or two team members talk about the latest books they have read or books that have stayed with them over a period of time and there is an open discussion around the subject or subjects

-8. Autonomy in working
+9. Autonomy in working

-9. Medical and accident coverage
+10. Medical and accident coverage

-10. Laptop hardware is provided to all our employees as per their configuration need
+11. Laptop hardware is provided to all our employees as per their configuration need

-11. Welcome Kit with Incubyte merchandise
+12. Welcome Kit with Incubyte merchandise